supercrab/mpd_oled/doc/INSTALL_VOLUMIO.md

 ## Configure a copy of the playing audio

-You may wish to [test the display](#test-the-display) before following the next instructions.

-*The next instructions configure MPD to make a*
-*copy of its output to a named pipe.*
+*The next instruction configure MPD to make a copy of its output to a* *named pipe, where Cava can read it and calculate the spectrum.*
 *This works reliably, but has two disadvantages: the configuration* *involves changing a Volumio system file, which must be undone* *if Volumio is to be updated (see below); the spectrum*